rizkjackson/CBC-website/content/software/index.md

 more "information" from HT-Seq data, but that is a different story).

-At the UCSF Helen Diller Family Comprehensive Cancer Center we have access to a large Linux compute cluster, which, together with a taylored implementation of the Aroma Framework (e.g. aroma.seq and aroma.affymetrix), allows us to process a large amount of data in a highly parallel fashion.
+At the UCSF Helen Diller Family Comprehensive Cancer Center we have a large Linux compute cluster, which, together with taylored implementations (e.g. aroma.seq and aroma.affymetrix), allows us to process a large amount of data in a highly parallel fashion.